 If whales were to return to their pre-whaling numbers of 4- to 5 million (up from 1.3 million today), researchers say they could capture 1.7 billion tonnes of CO2 annually.

 Meanwhile, the concentration of carbon dioxide in the atmosphere is increasing rapidly.
 The levels of CO2 is currently at just over 411 parts per million.

-A recognition of the contribution that whales make in the fight against climate change could be a valuable alternative to high-tech solutions or expensive programmes.
+A recognition of the contribution that whales make in the fight against global warming and climate change could be a valuable alternative to high-tech solutions or expensive programmes.
 Humanity needs to change its attitudes to recognise that all organisms serve an important role in the global ecosystem.

 Featured image by: Dr Louis M. Herman